tirmizee/SpringBoot-JWT-React/README.md

 ### Examples

 - Authentication and Authorization with JWT using Spring Security.
 - Revoking access token when user logout.
+- Refresh token when token is expired.

 ### Reference